OxfordEconomics/CountryLists/README.md

 .import "c:/myDirectory/myTableWithNonstandardCountryNames.csv" myTableWithNonstandardCountryNames
 ```

-Next, put this code into a .sql file and run it, either via a command prompt or in your database manager (e.g., [DBeaver](https://dbeaver.io/)):
+Next, put the following code into a .sql file and run it, either via a command prompt or in your database manager (e.g., [DBeaver](https://dbeaver.io/)):
 ```
 /************************* Add ISO codes to table containing non-standard country names *************************/ /** Create a table in my database called myTableWithStandardCountryNames **/